-Risk Risk Level Pre- Mitigation (low, medium, high) Mitigation Residual Risk Level Post- Mitigation (low, medium, high) Comments and area affordable, local community subsidies are built into the forecast budget.
-Collaborative programming ensures schools, local groups and businesses can book into the facility in timeframes that align with their operational planning. programming strategy has been developed to align with community feedback received for the City's Events Strategy, Community Strategic Plan and Cultural Interpretation Strategy developments.
+Risk Risk Level Pre- Mitigation (low, medium, high) Mitigation Residual Risk Level Post- Mitigation (low, medium, high) Comments into the forecast budget.
+Collaborative programming ensures schools, local groups and businesses can book into the facility in timeframes that align with their operational planning. developed to align with community feedback received for the City's Events Strategy, Community Strategic Plan and Cultural Interpretation Strategy developments.
 An evaluation system such as Culture Counts will be used to collect and analyse audience feedback to ensure programming alignment.
 11 Operational requirements not met during design, construction and fit out.
 High Separate design and construct contracts to be awarded by CoB as the Project Principal to afford the highest level of control and certainty regarding scope.
 Specialist consultants to form part of Project Team in Business Planning and detailed design stages.
 Operational requirements fully inform detailed designs which are prepared and endorsed prior to tendering for construction.
 Design complexities are resolved prior to construction contract is awarded.
 Larger pool of tenderers increases competitive pricing.
 Medium Operational and Business Plans are developed during concept design to inform design development.
 Procurement of builder will be through standard CoB construction contract.
 CoB has project management staff dedicated to project for contract administration and procurement.
-Additional funding to support fitout applied for from Lotterywest.
-12 Inability to operate due to delays of service providers and/or equipment.
-Medium Early engagement with service providers and suppliers including, where relevant, consultation to inform design and procurement timelines and processes.
-Low Operational Management Plan developed and regularly reviewed.
-Project Plan for with lead times and forecast deliveries developed and updated to work back from required deadlines for venue opening.

-Risk Level Pre- Mitigation (low, medium, high) Risk Mitigation Mitigation (low, medium, high) Comments 13 Inefficient operating systems Medium Operational plan developed at commencement of project updated at key milestones.
+Additional funding to support fitout being investigated with Lotterywest.
+12 Inability to operate due to delays of service providers Medium Early engagement with service providers including, where relevant, consultation to inform design process Low Operational Management Plan developed and regularly reviewed.
+13 Inefficient operating systems Medium Operational plan developed at commencement of project updated at key milestones.
 Commissioning period established within programme to allow for identification of operational gaps and rectification.
 Low Dedicated IT Business Analyst and systems working group formed to scope system requirements and guide procurement and installation.

-14 Underestimated operating costs High Operational plan developed from industry benchmarking at commencement of project updated at key milestones.
+Risk Risk Level Pre- Mitigation (low, medium, high) Mitigation Residual Risk Level Post- Mitigation (low, medium, high) Comments 14 Underestimated operating costs High Operational plan developed from industry benchmarking at commencement of project updated at key milestones.
 Operational plan is peer reviewed.
-Medium Regular reviews of the Business Plan have been and will continue to be undertaken including a peer review by Circuitwest CEO.
+Medium Regular reviews of the Business Plan have been undertaken